Applying for the grant, collecting and distributing the assets

 - Bankruptcy searches: £2 per individual

 - If there is no will or the estate consists of any share holdings (stocks and bonds) there is likely to be additional costs that could range significantly depending on the estate and how it is to be dealt with.
 We can give you a more accurate quote once we have more information.

-- If any additional copies of the grant are required, they will cost £X (1 per asset usually).
+- If any additional copies of the grant are required, this will be an additional charge payable to the Probate Registry £X (1 per asset usually).

 - If more than one income tax return is outstanding to the date of death.

 - Dealing with the sale or transfer of any property in the estate is not included.

 - Please remember that the administration of estates will often include the calculation and payment of taxes and these are of course entirely distinct and in addition to our costs.
 In particular inheritance tax (see HMRC’s website for details), income and capital gains tax both to the date of death and during the estate administration period may be payable.